interbit/docs-interbit/examples/simple-platform/run.md

 1. In the **Application name** field, give the app a name of your choice, e.g. `Interbit Test App`.

 1. Fill in the **Homepage URL** field with any URL.
-Any URL will do since we are running the example locally.
+Any URL works since we are running the example locally.

 1. Fill in the **Authorization callback URL** field with